 In his book, The Way of Men, Jack Donovan postulates that all of this modern day masculine identity crisis is due to the complete lack of danger in our society.

 It was danger that separated men from women, for thousands of years.
 The men were the ones who dealt with danger.
-Their purpose was to keep the tribe safe by confronting and eliminating danger.
+Their purpose was to keep the group safe by confronting and eliminating danger.

 Masculinity meant your ability to protect your loved ones from danger.
 Nothing more, and nothing less.
 Without danger, however, men have become practically useless—and we feel it on a very intimate level; a spiritual level.
 This is, perhaps, why so many men experience existential crises nowadays.